Bob Johnson (ice hockey, born 1948)

-Robert Martin Johnson (born November 12, 1948) is an American former professional ice hockey goaltender who played 24 games in the National Hockey League.
+Robert Martin Johnson (born November 12, 1948) is an American former professional ice hockey goaltender.
+He played 23 games in the National Hockey League with the St. Louis Blues and Pittsburgh Penguins from 1972 to 1975, and 42 games in the World Hockey Association with the Cleveland Crusaders, Denver Spurs and Ottawa Civics from 1975 to 1976.

 Career

 During his career, Johnson played with the Pittsburgh Penguins and St. Louis Blues.
 He also played 42 games in the World Hockey Association, with the Denver Spurs/Ottawa Civics and the Cleveland Crusaders.

 Personal life

 He is the father of Brent Johnson who has also played goal with the Pittsburgh Penguins.
 His father in-law is Sid Abel.